Myths of Homebuying

 Last updated

-To Wait till Marriage - Outdated.
-People are getting married later, and divorced more often.
+You Should Wait Until Marriage – Outdated thinking.
+People are getting married later, staying single longer, and still buying homes.

 And if you’re OK with reading the documentation one page at a time in the order we have curated the information to be in, then feel free to just click the “Next Page” button below to read up on the first myth and to follow through to each subsequent one too.